 - New switching method with two resonant inductors, defining two switching subintervals, each consisting of separately controlled resonances.

-- Appropriate switching devices topology limiting each resonant current to only its positive current to establish voltage regulation using conventional duty ratio control and constant switching frequency.
+- Appropriate switching devices topology limiting each resonant current to only its positive current in order to establish voltage regulation using conventional duty ratio control and constant switching frequency.

 - Resonances Scaling Method to reduce inductances to ultra-low values even at moderate to low switching frequencies of 50kHz or less.